orange-cloudfoundry/db-dumper-service/README.md

 ### Prepare environment

-To run integration test on a non linux system you will have to install and run each database you wanna test:
+To run integration tests on a non linux system you will have to install and run each database type you want to test:

 - MySQL (or mariadb which is preferred one): https://downloads.mariadb.org/mariadb/repositories/#mirror=urbach
 - PostgreSQL: http://www.postgresql.org/download/